ES-Nix/get-nix/README.md

 [Using Nix in production for the last two years by Domen Kožar (NixCon 2017)](https://www.youtube.com/embed/6TBpB-BEiIg?start=1310&end=1543&version=3)

-"We were doing snab high-speed networking protocol and and
+"We were doing snab high-speed networking protocol"

 TODO: slice this in a sane, ready to copy paste url citation thing.